Answer Keys

 Deem (v) — to believe or consider.
 The defendant’s arguments were deemed sufficient by the judge.

 Peer (v) — person of the same age group.
-Children at school often feel important to seek approval of their peers.
+Children at school often feel that it is important to seek approval of their peers.

 Codify v) — to turn into a code or cypher.